Adv-R-Programming/Adv-R-Reader/content/install_guide/git/_index.en.md

 ## git on Mac

-To install git on a Mac, first open the launchpad by pressing `F4` or by making a pinch motion on the track pad with three fingers and your thumb.
+To install git on a Mac, first open the launchpad by clicking its icon, pressing `F4`, or by making a pinch motion on the track pad with three fingers and your thumb.

 ![][26]

-A terminal window will open up, showing your account name and then a `$`, with a flashing cursor afterwards.
+A terminal window will open up, showing your account name and a symbol, usually `$` or `#`, with a flashing cursor afterwards.
 You will enter text here to issue commands.

 ![][27]